-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - No live insects or toxic substances allowed. - Insect collections should be display collections.
+- Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
+No live insects or toxic substances allowed. - 3.
+Insect collections should be display collections.

+- 1 First or second year in project

+- 2 Three years in project

+- Intermediates (11-13 yrs. old)

 - 3 First or second year in project

-- 4 Three years or more in project Seniors (14-18 yrs. old)
+- 4 Three years or more in project

+- Seniors (14-18 yrs. old)
-- 5 First or second year in project

-- 6 Three years or more in project
+- 5 First or second year in project6 Three years or more in project